Yoshiaki Fukuda: Early life

-Yoshiaki Fukuda was born in a village in Kitayama Village, Nara Prefecture, Japan, on July 22, 1898 to Kamejiro Fukuda and Kiwa Fusakabe.
+Yoshiaki Fukuda was born in a village in Kitayama Village, Nara Prefecture, Japan, on July 22, 1898, to Kamejiro Fukuda and Kiwa Fusakabe.
 He served in the Japanese Army from 1918 to 1920, ranking as a second lieutenant.
 He attended Matsumoto College from 1921 to 1924 before enrolling at Japan's most prestigious college, Imperial University in Tokyo, which virtually guarantees success in business and government.
-Many of his classmates were successful businessman, government officials, and one was the Secretary of Defense.
+Many of his classmates were successful businessmen and government officials, and one was the Secretary of Defense.
 While at university, Fukuda had a relapse of tuberculosis he had contracted as a child and turned to the Konko Faith for guidance.
 He recovered and decided to forgo a career in the Japanese government, entering the Konko seminary after graduating in 1927.
 In 1930, Fukuda and his wife Shinko (née Kimura), also a Konko minister, departed for the United States, settling in San Francisco and founding the Konko-kyo Church of San Francisco the same year.